mostav02/me_cleaner_wiki/Internal-flashing-with-coreboot.md

 ##  It works!!

 Great!
-If you want to check the status of Intel ME you can use `intelmetool` in coreboot/util/intelmetool (note that, on kernels >= 4.9 you might need the `iomem=relaxed` option):
+If you want to check the status of Intel ME you can use `intelmetool` in coreboot/util/intelmetool:

      $ cd coreboot/util/intelmetool
      $ make